ADHD Coach Training Path: Understanding Their History and Schema

 The History of the ADHD Coaches

-And then some other people (some of which were members of those academies) said, “hey, let’s control those academies; let’s make people seek for credentials too.”
+And then some other people (some of whom were members of those academies) said, “Hey, let’s control those academies; let’s make people seek credentials too.”

 The ADHD Coach Training Schema: Overview

 On one hand, there are “training places” that offer courses.
-And on the other hand, there are “organizations” that issue certificates.
+On the other hand, there are “organizations” that issue certificates.

-“Organizations”, for the purpose of this post, are “associations, federations, centers” and etc.
+“Organizations,” for the purpose of this post, are associations, federations, centers, etc.

 And, read this carefully: